-The command-line option descriptions and related information in the individual ARM Compiler tools documents describe all the features that ARM Compiler supports.
+The command-line option descriptions and related information in the individual Arm Compiler tools documents describe all the features that Arm Compiler supports.
 Any features not documented are not supported and are used at your own risk.
-You are responsible for making sure that any generated code using community features on page 1-22 is operating correctly.
+You are responsible for making sure that any generated code using community features on page 1-23 is operating correctly.

-3.4 Linker support for creating demand-paged files on page 3-53.7.6 Placement of CMSE veneer sections for a Secure image on page 7-143.

-Chapter 2 Linking Models Supported by armlink on page 2-25.
-Chapter 3 Image Structure and Generation on page 3-33.
-Chapter 4 Linker Optimization Features on page 4-67.
-Chapter 5 Getting Image Details on page 5-83.
-Chapter 6 Accessing and Managing Symbols with armlink on page 6-89.
-Chapter 7 Scatter-loading Features on page 7-106.
-Chapter 9 BPABI Shared Libraries and Executables on page 9-196.
-Chapter 10 Features of the Base Platform Linking Model on page 10-210.
+3.4 Linker support for creating demand-paged files on page 3-53 7.6 Placement of CMSE veneer sections for a Secure image on page 7-144 Related references Chapter 2 Linking Models Supported by armlink on page 2-27 Chapter 3 Image Structure and Generation on page 3-34 Chapter 4 Linker Optimization Features on page 4-67 Chapter 5 Getting Image Details on page 5-83 Chapter 6 Accessing and Managing Symbols with armlink on page 6-90 Chapter 7 Scatter-loading Features on page 7-107 Chapter 9 BPABI Shared Libraries and Executables on page 9-198 Chapter 10 Features of the Base Platform Linking Model on page 10-212 armlink can accept one or more object files from toolchains that support Arm ELF.